mlir-school/mlir-school.github.io/themes.md

 permalink: /themes/
 ---

-We bring key stakeholders together, go into technical depth, and make forward progress technically and as a community on our expert themes.
+Covering a number of pressing technical themes, we bring key stakeholders together, go into technically depth, and make forward progress through conversation, coding, and community alignment.

 **Cryptography, Crypto-IRs, and Crypto-Aware Design**